GraphWalker/graphwalker.github.io/content/docs/fsm_efsm.md

 ---
 title: What is a FSM and a EFSM?
-keywords: fsm, efsm, finit state machine
+keywords: fsm, efsm, finite state machine
 toc: false
 ---

 GraphWalker uses 2 different state machines.
-The **finite** and the **extended finte state machine**.
+The **finite** and the **extended finite state machine**.
 The difference is that the EFSM has the capabilities to add "if-statements" for the edges.

 ## FSM - Finite State Machine